trans-travel/trans-travel/us/id.md

 ## Jails / Prisons

- * Trans women are usually housed with men
+ * Trans women are required to be housed with men (updated Apr.
+4, 2025).
- * Trans men are usually housed with women
+ * Trans men are required to be housed with women (updated Apr.
+4, 2025).
- * Nonbinary people would typically be housed according to sex assigned at birth
+ * Nonbinary people would typically be housed according to sex assigned at birth.
  * While the state lost a lawsuit and was required to provide gender confirmation surgery to a prisoner, it should be expected that medical care will be sub-par.
 The state also aggressively fought to